 “The Death of King Arthur” by James Archer

-The Holy Grail is a treasure that serves as an important motif in Arthurian literature.
-Different traditions describe it as a cup, dish or stone with miraculous powers that provide happiness or eternal youth.
+The Holy Grail is a treasure that serves as an essential motif in Arthurian literature.
+Different traditions describe it as a cup, dish, or stone with miraculous powers that provide happiness or eternal youth.
 The term “holy grail” is often used to denote an elusive object or goal.

 The Pre-Raphaelites defined themselves as a reform movement, created a distinct name for their art, and published a periodical to promote their ideas.
 A later, medieval influence extended the movement’s power into the twentieth century with artists such as John William Waterhouse.